-How to create a noiseless environment for your next change or learning initiative
+How to create a noiseless environment for your next change initiative

 Today’s work environments are noisy.
 There’s always another email or Slack message to respond to.
 Another meeting to attend.
 Even after closing your laptop, you can easily get lost in an endless stream of alerts and notifications on your phone.
 Every time you shift your attention between different messages, apps, devices, and tasks—context switching—your cognitive load takes a toll, making you less productive and more exhausted.